 3 reasons to safeguard your website with SSL

 Internet usage is a part of doing business today.
-For most businesses, web presence is an integral way to share and interact with prospects and customers—whether they access your site from their computers, tablets, or phones.
+For most businesses, web presence is an integral way to share and interact with prospects and customers—whether they access your website from their computers, tablets, or phones.
 Sharing access is great, but how often do you think about the security of your interactions on the web?
 It’s important to know that hackers have ways to intercept your communications from your website.

 Small- and medium-sized businesses (SMBs) are increasingly targeted.
 It can be dangerous to think you’re exempt from these kinds of attacks, especially knowing that 85% of data breaches (about 4,000 a day) hit small businesses (InsuranceBee).
 That same study showed that, on average, SMBs lose $120,000 per cyber-incident.